EventSaucePHP/EventSauce/docs/docs/architecture.md

 The `AggregateRootRepository` is the main interface.
 It is responsible for retrieving and persisting aggregate root objects.
-It uses the other two parts for retrieving and storing `Message` objects (in which events are transported) and dispatching messages to `Consumer`s.
+It uses the other two parts for retrieving and storing `Message` objects (in which events are transported) and dispatching messages to `MessageConsumer`s.
 Because EventSauce is based around these interfaces it's very easy to modify how the library behaves.
 The interfaces also make EventSauce highly customizable without the need for inheritance.